 However, if the kids are too small to ride it does not mean adults and older siblings can’t.
 Rider Switch, also sometimes known as child swap, allows guests with small children to take turns riding while another adult stays with the child.

-Our Guide to Rider Switch & Height Restrictions has all the information you need to know.
+Our Guide to Rider Switch has all the information you need to know.

 Dining at The Magic Kingdom

-Whilst it might be the busiest and possibly best theme park in the World, The Magic Kingdom is not known for its outstanding culinary options.
-In my opinion, The Magic Kingdom probably offers the worse choice of dining options in all 4 Walt Disney World theme parks.
-Whilst you will not go hungry it is unlikely you will experience a sensational meal.
+While it might be the busiest and possibly best theme park in the World, The Magic Kingdom is not known for its outstanding culinary options.
+In our opinion, The Magic Kingdom probably offers the worse choice of dining options at all 4 Walt Disney World parks.
+While you will not go hungry, it is unlikely you will experience a sensational meal.

 Meeting Characters at The Magic Kingdom

-Many of us will spend time whilst in the Magic Kingdom meeting characters & those with children are likely to spend considerable time doing so.
-Since the introduction of Fastpass+ you can cut waits to see some of the most popular characters by getting a Fastpass.
-However, failing to secure Fastpass can mean long waits.
-In addition, not all characters have a Fastpass option.
+Many of us will spend time while in the Magic Kingdom meeting characters & those with children are likely to spend considerable time doing so.

-Remember if you don’t want to spend time waiting for characters there are other ways to see many of your favourites.
-Our How To Find Characters in Walt Disney World Guide provides several hints and tips.
+Remember if you don’t want to spend time waiting for characters there are other ways to see many of your favorites including watching parades.
+Our How To Find Characters in Walt Disney World Guide has further information including top character spotting tips.

 Character Meals at The Magic Kingdom